slaughtr/zoot/README.md

 #### By _**{Dallas Slaughter}**_

 This app is made for zoo workers to track information about animals in the zoo.
+It will provide the workers the ability to add new animals, update existing animals, or view animals based on several filters.
+It will provide the workers with extensive information about the animals, such as age, diet, number of caretakers needed, etc.

 ## Prerequisites